DinMo

 A Composable CDP is a flexible solution that collects, models, and activates customer data from your existing data infrastructure.
 It leverages the customer data repository of a data warehouse.
 Rather than functioning as a separate entity, the Composable CDP integrates seamlessly into your Modern Data Stack, addressing all the disadvantages of traditional CDPs while covering the same use cases.

-Schema of a Composable CDP
+Diagram of a composable CDP

 With a composable CDP, you can immediately put your data to use, crafting targeted campaigns across various channels.
 No more waiting for weeks—everything is prepped and ready for action.